What Is Bitcoin?

 If you send money the traditional way via banks, you might end up waiting for several days before the transfer is completed.
 This is largely due to regulations that differ between banks, especially if the transfer is international.
 Regardless of your location or the location of the person that you’re sending bitcoins to, the bitcoin transaction speed remains the same.
 It takes only a moment for it to be broadcast on the network, and it’s usually verified within minutes.

-Bitcoin transactions are definitely safer than regular transactions where you place your trust in the hands of third parties.
+Bitcoin transactions are definitely safer than regular transactions where you place your trust in the hands of third parties (though there are a few unconfirmed transactions floating around).

 First of all, there’s no room for the miners who verify your transactions to interfere or forge them since they’re being additionally checked by the rest of the network.
 If someone attempts to take control over the whole blockchain network it would take them an incredible amount of computational power to pull off such a scheme.